 Then suddenly before you can even blink (or so it would seem) that little imaginary future person is in your arms staring (or glaring!) up at you.

-Now is when you can go ahead and take all that logic and assumption that you have relied on SO much… and go ahead and toss it out the window.
+Now is when you can go ahead and take all that logic and assumption that you have relied on SO much… and toss it right out the window.
 Cause my darlin, you are DONE.

 This little person will now consume most every single thought that you have.
 And if you are anything like me… where he is going to sleep is going to be in like the top 3.